The Dead Zone (film): Development

 In addition to Donen, both John Badham and Michael Cimino were also considered to direct.

 Filming

+The financial failure of Videodrome occurred during the filming of The Dead Zone.
 Shooting started in early January 1983 and took place in the Greater Toronto Area and the Regional Municipality of Niagara of Cronenberg's native Ontario, Canada.
-The so-called Screaming Tunnel, located in nearby Niagara Falls, Ontario, was also used as the backdrop for one scene.
+The so-called Screaming Tunnel, located in nearby Niagara Falls, Ontario, was also used as the backdrop for the scene in which Johnny first helps Bannerman and Dodd.
 The gazebo was built by the film crew and donated to Niagara-on-the-Lake.
+It was Cronenberg's first film to utilize stereophonic sound.

 According to a David Cronenberg interview on the DVD, The Dead Zone was filmed during a relentless deep freeze in southern Ontario, which lasted for weeks, creating an authentic atmosphere of subzero temperatures and icy, snow-packed terrain, which made for great natural shooting locations, despite it being almost too cold for cast and crew to tolerate at times.
 Canada's Wonderland, a theme park 30 km north of Toronto's city limits, was also used as a filming location.